 Pakayak Bluefin 14 Ft Kayak

-Pakayak Bluefin 14 is the next great packable kayak reviewed in our selection.
+Pakayak Bluefin 14 is the next great packable kayak reviewed here.
 Just imagine a 14-feet hard shell kayak that could be packed in a backpack.
 Bluefin is exactly that.
 This sit-in kayak is made in the USA.
 And, its body is made of high-density UV-resistant polyethylene which is known as very durable material.

 The design of Bluefin 14 actually makes it unique.
 The shape of this kayak is based around the Bluefin tuna, known as one of the fastest fishes in the world.
 Actually, for ultimate portability and easy storage, the kayak hull could be disassembled in 6 sections.
 The quick assembling of Pakayak Bluefin 14 is an easy game with the leak-free clamping system.